76. Senior executive jobs in regional Australia: What is available and who are the successful candidates? Featuring regional recruiter Zoe Allan.

-The pandemic has definitely changed the way we work.
-Corporate professionals are now working from home, and many people had time to reflect on the things they really want to pursue in life.
+The pandemic has changed the way we work.
+Corporate professionals are now working from home, and many people have time to reflect on what they want to pursue in life.
 Because of these changes, many have reflected on moving to the regions to live and work there.

 Things to consider before moving to regional Australia.

-Zoe's advice is that if you are considering moving to the regions, think about moving your whole life and not just for your career.
-There will be so many elements that will be different from city life, and one example is remuneration.
-Remuneration can be quite different in a regional job.
+Zoe's advice is that if you consider moving to the regions, think about moving your whole life and not just for your career.
+There will be so many elements that will be different from city life, and one example is remuneration, and remuneration can be pretty different in a regional job.

 You should also consider all the factors involved in working in the regions and not just apply for a regional job because you lack options and job opportunities in your city.

 If it is burning inside you to make that move and you want to change your lifestyle, live, and work in a regional town, do it.
 Zoe believes there's a better chance you will adapt better and find job opportunities if you take the plunge.
 You can commute from Ballarat or other Australian regions in the short term, especially as many workplaces don't require professionals to come to the office every day anymore.
 It's not always ideal, and it can be a little bit challenging.
 "But when you are living there, you're sending out those vibes, and you're already getting that feel for the place.
 Drive around and look at things and start to look at the options and the housing and those sorts of lifestyle things to make it more three three-dimensional for you", says Zoe.

 So if it does mean you still have to commute for six or 12 months, but it is the right move for you, then don't be afraid to do it.

 What are the available white-collar jobs in a town like Ballarat?